bterwijn/memory_graph/README.md

-This larger example shows objects that share a class (static) variable and also shows we can handle recursive references although the graph layout might be less pretty (trust me there are good reasons for this).
+This larger example shows objects that share a class (static) variable and also shows we can handle recursive references although the graph layout might suffer a bit.
 ```
 my_list = [10, 20, 10]